School of Life and Health Sciences Aston University Birmingham B4 7ETUK

 I completed my PhD in Cognitive Neuroscience at the School of Psychology, University of Birmingham in 2014.
 Under the supervision of Prof Ian Apperly and Dr Peter Hansen, my PhD thesis aimed to explore the functions of parts of the brain typically associated with Social Cognition, in particular, the ability to infer the mental causes of action (termed 'Theory of Mind').

 I then went on to work at the University of Oxford as a Postdoctoral Research Associate with Prof Roi Cohen Kadosh on the neurodevelopmental bases of variability in math achievement in children.
-This is a European Research Council funded longitudinal project in which I am still actively involved, as the lead in the neuroimaging arm of this study.
+This is a European Research Council funded longitudinal project in which I am still involved.
 You can read more about this on my Oxford page or on the study specific website.

 I joined Aston in 2016 as a Lecturer in Psychology where, in addition to supporting the teaching and learning in Psychology and Neuroscience, I will continue my research in cognition and the brain.